phalcon/documentation/docs/dispatcher.md

 }
 ```

+!!! danger "NOTE"

-> **NOTE**: Only exceptions produced by the dispatcher and exceptions produced in the executed action notify the `beforeException` events.
+    Only exceptions produced by the dispatcher and exceptions produced in the executed action notify the `beforeException` events.
 Exceptions produced in listeners or controller events are redirected to the latest try/catch.
-{: .alert .alert-danger }

 ## Events
 [Phalcon\Mvc\Dispatcher][mvc-dispatcher] is able to send events to an [Manager](events.md) if it is present.
 Events are triggered using the type `dispatch`.
 Some events when returning boolean `false` could stop the active operation.
 The following events are supported: